martybutts/100-days-of-coding/log.md

 **Today's Progress**: More p5.js animations.

 **Thoughts** p5.js is a library that does some of the background work for creating JavaScript animations.
 Also comes with it's own editor which you download.

+### Day 17: 21 January, Saturday

+**Today's Progress**: Followed the Dash tutorial, Project 1: Build a Personal Website.

+**Thoughts** margin: 0 auto; is a handy piece of code for centering content.
+It sets left and right margins to auto, top and bottom to zero.